CheilaDaSilva/world-cup-database-project/README.md

 -Utilized SQL to query the database and obtain useful values.
 Took these constraints into consideration when creating the Bash script to insert data

-Steps taken:
-- Created a database called worldcup and appropriate tables (called "teams" and "games") to visualise the data from games.csv, taking in account any primary keys and foreign keys required to relate the tables.
-- Created a Bash script that reads the csv data and uses SQL query commands to insert the data automatically into the tables previously created.
-- Utilized SQL to query the database and obtain useful values.